vratsosi/Ancient_Greek_Numer_Converter/README.md

 # GreekNumerConverter

 This is a Greek number converter.
-It can convert Arabic numbers to Greek.
+It can convert Arabic numbers to Greek and the other way around.

 For example: